Updated on March 5th, 2020 by Nathan Parsh

 They are also a great source of dividend income.
 Thanks to the steady cash flows delivered by rent or lease payments, REITs often have dividend yields well above the average stock in the S&P 500.

-The nearly 12% dividend yield make it stand out even among the short list of high dividend stocks with 5%+ yields.
+With a dividend yield nearing 11%, Global Net Lease stands out even among the short list of high dividend stocks with 5%+ yields.
 You can see the full list of all stocks with 5%+ dividend yields here.

 Triple net leases are those where the occupant is responsible for paying the three major secondary costs associated with buying real estate: